 Our primary sources of liquidity are cash flows from operations and funds available under our revolving credit facility.
-Our primary liquidity needs are to finance our working capital, capital expenditures, debt service needs and potential future acquisitions.
+Our primary liquidity needs are to finance our working capital, capital expenditures, debt service, share repurchases and potential future acquisitions.

 Cash and cash equivalents.
-At March 31, 2024, we had \$48.6 million in cash and cash equivalents.
+At March 31, 2025, we had \$39.5 million in cash and cash equivalents.
 We manage our global cash requirements by maintaining cash and cash equivalents at various financial institutions throughout the world where we operate.
-Approximately \$17.0 million, or 35%, of these amounts were held in domestic accounts with various institutions and approximately \$31.6 million, or 65%, of these amounts were held in accounts outside of the U.S. with various financial institutions.
+Approximately \$14.4 million, or 36%, of these amounts were held in domestic accounts with various institutions and approximately \$25.1 million, or 64%, of these amounts were held in accounts outside of the U.S. with various financial institutions.
 While we have cash needs at our various foreign operations, excess cash is available for distribution to the U.S. through intercompany dividends.

 Generally, we seek to maintain a cash and cash equivalents balance between \$30.0 and \$40.0 million.
-We will encounter periods where we may be above or below this range, due to, for example, inventory buildup for anticipated seasonal demand in fall and winter months, related cash receipts from credit sales in months that follow, debt maturities, restructuring activities, larger capital investments, severe and/or protracted economic downturns, acquisitions, or some combination of the above activities.
+We will encounter periods where we may be above or below this range, due to, for example, inventory buildup for anticipated seasonal demand in fall and winter months, related cash receipts from credit sales in months that follow, debt maturities, restructuring activities, larger capital investments, severe and/or protracted economic downturns, acquisitions, share repurchases, or some combination of the above activities.
 The Company continues to manage its working capital requirements effectively through optimizing inventory levels, doing business with creditworthy customers, and extending payments terms with its supplier base.